Hyperling/Ansible/README.md

 100% at some point.

 ## Currently Supported Unix Systems
-### FreeBSD
+### FreeBSD 12, 13
-100% but untested since 12.1.
+100%, although GUI has not been tested on 13 yet.
-Software choices are slightly more limited since not flatpak-enabled.
+Software choices are slightly more limited since not `flatpak`-enabled and not feeling a `ports` setup.

 ## Waiting To Be Tested
-### FreeBSD 13
 ### Kali Linux
 ### Arch Linux ARM
 Specifically for the Pinephone.